 Republicans criticize decision to decertify voting machines

-Acting Secretary of State Veronica Degraffenreid decertified the machines after Fulton County disclosed that it had agreed to requests by local Republican lawmakers and allowed a software firm to inspect the machines as part of a free post-election “audit."
+Acting Secretary of State Veronica Degraffenreid decertified the machines after Fulton County disclosed it had agreed to requests by local Republican lawmakers and allowed a software firm to inspect the machines as part of a free post-election audit.

 Rep. Jesse Topper, R-Fulton, said Friday he hopes Degraffenreid will reconsider and allow county officials to make their case that the voting machines can be used again.
-Decertifying the machines wasn't necessary and it is costly to replace them, Topper said.
+Decertifying the machines was not necessary and it is costly to replace them, Topper said.

 Topper said county officials had been unaware that the Department of State had a list of vendors who are certified to test voting machines, and that the department should have made that information known to counties.